msu-econ-data-analytics/joke-board/README.md

 Why did the computer go to the doctor?
 Because it caught a virus.

 Why did the scarecrow get promoted?
 Because he was outstanding in his field.

+How do you find a cheetah in the dark?
+You use a spotlight.